2021 Stadium Super Trucks: Schedule

-The Grand Prix of Long Beach, which had hosted the trucks since the inaugural season in 2013 but was canceled in 2020 due to the COVID-19 pandemic, returned for 2021.
+The Long Beach Street Circuit, which had hosted the trucks since the inaugural season in 2013 but was canceled in 2020 due to the COVID-19 pandemic, returned for 2021.
 As a precaution with the pandemic ongoing, the race was moved from its traditional April slot to September.
-The Firestone Grand Prix of St. Petersburg, also an IndyCar Series street circuit, returned to the SST schedule for the first time since 2017.
+The St. Petersburg Street Course, also an IndyCar Series street circuit, returned to the SST schedule for the first time since 2017.
 June and July weekends at Mid-Ohio Sports Car Course with the NASCAR Xfinity Series and IndyCar, respectively, both of which last took place in 2019, were also added to the slate.
 The series also joined IndyCar at the inaugural Music City Grand Prix in Nashville.

 On March 18, SST announced it had partnered with the newly formed Great American Shortcourse (GAS) series to hold a season finale together in Southern California in November.
 However, GAS ultimately conducted its own weekend at Glen Helen Raceway without SST involvement while series head Robby Gordon was at the Baja 1000.